 - Covered beverages are permitted on library premises, except near library computers.

 - Shoes must be worn in the library at all times.

-- Selling products or services, or soliciting donations is not permitted in the Library, except as part of a Library-sponsored program, or approved by the Library Administration.
+- Selling products or services, or soliciting donations is not permitted in the library, except as part of a library-sponsored program, or approved by the Library Director.

-- Taking surveys, circulating petitions, distributing leaflets, and other similar activities are permitted in the Library only when authorized by the Library Administration.
+- Taking surveys, circulating petitions, distributing leaflets, and other similar activities are permitted in the library only when authorized by the Library Director.

-- The violation of federal or state laws or local ordinances will not be permitted on Library property.
+- The violation of federal or state laws or local ordinances will not be permitted on library property.
 Theft, vandalism, and mutilation of library property are criminal offenses and may be prosecuted.
-The Library reserves the right to inspect all bags, briefcases, backpacks, and other such items when the staff has reason to believe this rule has been violated.
-The Library is not responsible for personal belongings left unattended.
+The library staff reserves the right to inspect all bags, briefcases, backpacks, and other such items when the staff has reason to believe this rule has been violated.
+The library is not responsible for personal belongings left unattended.